kammitama5/kammitama5.github.io/_posts/2018-1-12-Friday-January-12th.md

   and to keep learning.
 Very sensible.
 Another gentleman told me that a good scientist is both passionate and dispassionate.
   Basically, you have to love what you do in terms of what you are studying (or doing), but also be dispassionate enough to listen to and critically assess fair criticism.
+- I also did a phone interview about another opportunity, but I guess we'll see...this week has changed me in a lot of ways.
+  I have a more deeper understanding of my values and what is important to me in Computer Science.
+It isn't just getting a job in the field (which honestly, I think won't be a problem), but having a deeper understanding of the craft.

 - So, I'm trying to get good information about the Master's process.
 I was also advised about seeking an advisor and about what a good GRE score is.
 I've also done some of the research on that on my own, too.